Beans69584/rpg/CONTRIBUTING.md

 ### Commits

 - Use clear, descriptive commit messages
-- Each commit should represent a single logical cahnge
+- Each commit should represent a single logical change
 - Reference any relevant issue numbers

 ### Pull Requests

-1. Udpate your fork to the latest upstream version
+1. Update your fork to the latest upstream version
 2. Test your changes thoroughly
 3. Update documentation if needed
 4. Push to your fork and submit a pull request